electric-eloquence/feplet-vs-patternlab-php/README.md

 test bed on which to benchmark future versions of Feplet and Fepper.
 Two of Pattern Lab PHP's main dependencies
 <a href="#pattern-lab-php-latest-commits">haven't seen development since early 2018</a>.
 The rest haven't since 2016.
 In fact, Pattern Lab won't even run in PHP 7.4.
 On the other hand, Fepper's continued purpose is to be aligned with the latest developments in frontend technology.
-In other words, this shouldn't be seen as just a stark comparison between two "Atomic Design" applications.
+In other words, this shouldn't be seen as just a stark comparison between two "Atomic Design" systems.
 The comparison is likely irrelevant in this day and age.
 Nonetheless, the old text of this readme will be retained with occasional updates incorporating new information.

 ### Abstract